ultimate-ttt/ultimate-ttt-backend/README.md

 2. run `docker-compose up`
 3. Access the API from your browser [http://localhost:5023/playground](http://localhost:5023/playground)

-## Work on the code
+## Localy Build and Test

-If you work on the code you probably want to run the Api and check if your changes work as expected.
+If you have done some work on the code you probably want to check if your changes break the build or the tests.
+This can be done locally.

 **Prerequisites**
-- dotnet core 2.1 SDK installed
+- dotnet core 2.1 SDK installed. (for specific version see [global.json](./global.json))

+### Using the Cake Tool

+This solution works on all operation system on which you can run dotnet core.

+**Prerequisites**

+  - Cake Tool installed(min.
+Version 0.33.0).
+To install run `dotnet tool install -g Cake.Tool`

 **Build and Test the Api**

 1. Open command-line and navigate to the root of the repository
-2. run `build .ps1` on a windows system or `build.sh` on linux
+2. run `dotnet cake build.cake`

 Now the entire solution is built and the tests are executed.

+### Using Windows Powershell on Windows

+This solution does not require Cake.Tool to be installed on your system.
+Sadly it only works on windows.

-**Run the Api**
+**Build and Test the Api**

 1. Open command-line and navigate to the root of the repository
+2. run `\build.ps1`

+Now the entire solution is built and the tests are executed.

+### Running the Api on your local system

+1. Open command-line and navigate to the root of the repository
 2. Open `/src/Api/appsettings.json` and verify that `Database:ConnectionString` has a valid Connectionstring for a MongoDB according to your system setup
 3. run `cd ./src/Api; dotnet watch run`

-**Creating an new Image Version**
+### Creating an new Image Version

 After you finished developing you probably want to check if the changes behave correctly in the container environment.
 Therefore you can build the docker image locally.